sebastianczech/k8s-networking/README.md

   * if using CrossSubnet overlay mode, the use needs to disable src/dst check
   * control plane nodes will not be able to initiate network connections to Calico pods without workaround

+* AWS-CNI > Calico CNI:
+  * benfit from tighter integration with other AWS features
+* Calico-CNI > AWS-CNI
+  * no limit to number of pods per node
+  * encryption

 ### Kubernetes Network Security

 * Security groups